zendesk/Youtube_Integration/README.md

 5. Visit your [Google Developer Console](https://console.developers.google.com/apis/credentials) and add a project.
 Afterwards, click on the `Credentials` tab in the sidebar and switch to the `OAuth consent screen.` Add a product name and save it.
 Next, create your `OAuth Client Id` credentials and fill in the blanks.
 The authorized redirect url will be your https `ngrok` url (`https://98a84992.ngrok.io`) and the authorized javascript origins will be the same url but with a `/youtube_auth` at the end (`https://98a84992.ngrok.io/youtube_auth`) .
 After creating your credentials, click on the newly created credential and at the top hit `Download JSON` into the root directory of `Youtube_Integration`.

-6. Rename the `.env.example` file to `.env` and set the value of `CLIENT_SECRET = ''`.
+6. Create a file named `.env` and copy+paste the content from `.env.example` into `.env`.
+Set the value of `CLIENT_SECRET = ''`.
 Next, put the contents of the the `client_secret` file you downloaded from your Developer Console in between the quotes.
 See `.env.example` for an example.

 7. Update `AUTH_REDIRECT_URL` to the your redirect url you specified in your Google Developer Console (`https://98a84992.ngrok.io/youtube_auth`)